BAlmeidaS/zettelkasten/Zettelkasten/Confidence Interval.md

 *The higher the confidence, the wider the interval*.
 If you want to be 100% sure the interval is infinite.

 ---
+we say, for instance, *to find the 95% confidence interval of something*.

+---
 Let's say that we want to calculate a 95% confidence interval for a small sample(n<30), so we can use [[Values of Student's T]]:
 $$\displaystyle \Huge \begin{eqnarray}
 \text{confidence interval} &=& \text{t-value} * \text{standard error}  \\